NotLawson/goalkeeper/README.md

-# Just Checking In (JCI)
-> Working title.
+# Goalkeeper
 > This project is still way in development.
 Go away.

+## TODO: Write this documentation

 ## Idea
-JCI is an application to manage and track your physical and mental welbeing via goals.
+Goalkeeper (originally JCI, Just Checking In) is an application to manage and track your physical and mental welbeing via goals.
 The user sets a goal for a period of time, and a goal.

 ### Goals & Tasks